josem6590/Power_BI_TheLook/README.md

 Having decided that Revenue was a key focus, I wanted to have a look at how the business is performing YOY, based on Sales Completed.<br>

 ##### Sales Completed All Years
-I wanted the ability and add some further KPIs, profit, orders, items ordered, etc, with the ability to see what product was being sold by location.<br>
+I wanted the ability and add some further KPIs: profit, orders, items ordered, etc, with the ability to see what product was being sold by location.<br>

 ##### Items Returned/Cancelled
 We would have as a business an acceptable measure for items returned and cancelled, hence why I wanted to track this.<br>